Landing Zone

 -

-Select your admin user as a key administrator
+Designate your admin user as both a key administrator and a key user.

 -